Abbas (actor)

-Mirza Abbas Ali (born 21 May 1975) simply known as Abbas is an Indian actor known for his works predominantly in Tamil and Telugu cinema, and few Malayalam and Hindi films.
+Mirza Abbas Ali (born 21 May 1975), mononymously known as Abbas, is an Indian actor known for his works predominantly in Tamil and Telugu films alongside a few Malayalam, Kannada and Hindi films.

-Following a career as a fashion model, he made his film debut with Kathir's Kadhal Desam (1996), which became a great success and gave him instant recognition.
+Following a career as a fashion model, he made his film debut with Kathir's Kadhal Desam (1996), which garnered box-office success and gave him instant recognition.
 Abbas went on to work in successful movies such as VIP (1997), Pooveli (1998), Padayappa (1999), Suyamvaram (1999), Malabar Police (1999), Kandukondain Kandukondain (2000), Minnale (2001), Aanandham (2001), Pammal K. Sambandam (2002), Adi Thadi (2004), Guru En Aalu (2009), and Ramanujan (2014).

 He also appeared in notable Telugu films including Priya O Priya (1997), Rajahamsa (1998), Raja (1999), and Anasuya (2007).
 Abbas gained recognition in Malayalam films as well, notably in Kannezhuthi Pottum Thottu (1999).

 Early life

 Mirza Abbas Ali was born into an Urdu-speaking Muslim family on 21 May 1975 in Howrah, a twin city of Kolkata.
-Abbas revealed that he went through a phase of being a troubled teenager.
+Abbas has spoken about going through a phase of being a troubled teenager.

-He has also stated that his first goal was to become an Air Force pilot.
-However, he wasn't successful in clearing the entrance examination for the National Defence Academy (India), which is the premier training institute for the Indian Armed Forces.
-After his dream of becoming an Air Force pilot didn't materialize, Abbas had an alternate plan to pursue MBA.
+He has also stated that his first goal was to become an air force pilot.
+However, he wasn't successful in clearing the entrance examination for the National Defence Academy (India), the main training institute for the Indian Armed Forces.
+When that dream didn't materialise, Abbas had an alternative plan to pursue MBA.

 Abbas grew up watching Hindi films.
 His maternal grandfather, Farrukh Mirza, acted in Neel Darpan (Bengali) and his paternal family was related to actor Feroz Khan.
-He partook in modelling assignments since his modeling in the college days won "Face of 94" in Bangalore.
-His model colleagues included Dino Morea, Suman Ranganathan, Rajeev Gopalkrishna, Rahul Dev and Sameer Malhotra.
+He took up modelling assignments during his college days and won "Face of 94" in Bangalore.
+His colleagues from the modelling world include Dino Morea, Suman Ranganathan, Rajeev Gopalkrishna, Rahul Dev and Sameer Malhotra.